 Is it just me, or did CBD explode overnight?

 If you were to walk down Melrose in West Hollywood today, you would see advertisements promoting coffee and smoothies with CBD.
 This is a big deal, even for progressive Los Angeles.
-With pot lounges soon to be open in the neighbourhood, it’s indicative of a new perspective on the cannabis plant in which scientist have found over 483 chemical compounds, one of which is CBD.
+With pot lounges soon to be open in the neighborhood, it’s indicative of a new perspective on the cannabis plant in which scientist have found over 483 chemical compounds, one of which is CBD.

 CBD is certainly the new ‘it’ substance that is quickly transforming the wellness industry.
 Sales of CBD and CBD-based products are expected to reach $22 billion by 2022, according to Rolling Stone magazine.

 If you’re wondering if it’s safe, you’re not the only one.
 Research on CBD has confirmed that it can help with many chronic health conditions.
 CBD, which is short for cannabidiol, interacts with receptors in the brain that regulate your stress hormones in a positive way.
 Many psychological conditions and physical conditions have improved with the use of CBD.
-You may also be wondering if incorporating CBD in your life will only wind you up with a cannabis addiction.
+You may also be wondering if incorporating CBD in your life will only wind you up with cannabis addiction.
 This is a fair and wise concern given the current epidemic of opioids in the US.
 The rise in overdoses and deaths related to drugs is staggering.

 CBD and the cannabis plant may put up a red flag in the minds of many, so today we’re going to take a look at how CBD can be used and its potential to transform the healthcare and wellness industries in one fell swoop.